Clothing for Outdoor Activities

 Accessories:

-- Sun hat with neck flap or wide-brimmed hat
+- Wide-brimmed sun hat with neck protection

-- Thin gloves for cooler days
+- Sunglasses for bright days

 Recommended Spares:

-- Full change of clothes including underwear
+- Complete change of clothes

 Essential Reminders